MicrosoftDocs/customer-insights-pr.it-it/ci-docs/audience-insights/export-linkedin-ads.md

 ## <a name="known-limitations"></a>Limitazioni note

-- È possibile esportare fino a 100.000 profili per esportazione in LinkedIn Ads.
+- È possibile esportare fino a 100K profili di clienti per esportazione in LinkedIn Ads.
 - L'esportazione in LinkedIn Ads è limitata ai segmenti.
-- L'esportazione fino a 100.000 profili in LinkedIn Ads può richiedere fino a 10 minuti per il completamento.
+- Esportare fino a 100K profili di clienti in LinkedIn Ads può richiedere fino a 10 minuti per essere completato.

 ## <a name="set-up-the-connection-to-linkedin-ads"></a>Configurare la connessione a LinkedIn Ads